MahsaShokouhi/Future_Sales_Prediction/README.md

 - month_block: index of the month, ranging from 0 to 33.
 - shop_id, and item_id: unique identifier for each store and product, respectively.
 - item_price: product price (daily)
-- item_cnt_day: number of daily sales for each item at each store
+- item_cnt_day: number of daily sales for each product at each store
 - item_category_id: unique identifier for each item category (such as DVD-Movie, Book, Games, software, etc.)

 ## Data Wrangling